Functional-level Uncertainty Quantification for Calibrated Fine-tuning on LLMs: Discussion Conclusion

 \section{Discussion \& Conclusion}

-In this work, we propose Functional-Level Uncertainty Quantification for Calibrated Fine-Tuning (UQ4CT), which addresses the overconfidence issues commonly encountered during fine-tuning of large language models.
-We present a functional perspective on quantifying uncertainty in LLMs and utilize it for uncertainty-calibrated fine-tuning.
-By incorporating functional-level uncertainty quantification with a mixture-of-experts framework, our proposed uncertainty-calibrated training loss effectively addresses the challenge of overconfidence in fine-tuned LLMs by significantly improving uncertainty calibration while maintaining high accuracy.
-Our evaluations demonstrate that UQ4CT reduces the Expected Calibration Error by more than 25\% without compromising accuracy across a variety of downstream tasks, including common-sense and domain-specific reasoning, under in-distribution and out-of-distribution scenarios.
+In this work, we propose Functional-Level Uncertainty Quantification for Calibrated Fine-Tuning (UQ4CT), a framework for mitigating overconfidence in fine-tuned large language models.
+UQ4CT quantifies uncertainty from a functional perspective and incorporates it into a mixture-of-experts fine-tuning objective.
+The resulting calibration-aware loss substantially improves uncertainty calibration while preserving predictive accuracy.
+Across common-sense reasoning, domain-specific QA, and open-ended generation tasks, UQ4CT reduces Expected Calibration Error by more than 25\% without compromising accuracy under both in-distribution and out-of-distribution settings.

-The limitation of UQ4CT lies in its dependency on predictive correctness.
-For general language modeling tasks such as chat completion, there lacks a clear metric on response correctness.
-This limits the application of UQ4CT as naively token matching is a poor indicator of semantic correctness due to the ambiguous nature of language.
-For future work, we are exploring ways to adapt UQ4CT to open-ended problems that lack a definitive optimization objective.
+UQ4CT's calibration loss requires a correctness signal during training.
+For multiple-choice tasks, exact-match provides this naturally.
+Our exploratory experiments on open-ended generative QA (Sec.~\ref{sec:generative}) demonstrate that a simple token-level F1 threshold serves as a promising correctness proxy, suggesting that the functional-space perspective on calibration extends beyond classification-style tasks.
+However, this work primarily establishes the foundations of functional-level uncertainty quantification for calibrated fine-tuning; scaling to long-form reasoning or multi-step generation remains an important direction for future work.
+Potential avenues include leveraging reward models or learned evaluation functions as soft correctness proxies to broaden applicability.